bstien/Rexx/README.md

     // 👌 The string matches, and we have the name!
 }

-// Get the name from the capture group named 'name'. if let name = match.capture(withName: "name") {
+// iOS 11+ only!
+Get the name from the capture group named 'name'. if let name = match.capture(withName: "name") {
     // 👌 The string matches, and we have the name!
 }